 NATO Public Diplomacy Division's Co-Sponsorship Grants

-Do you have an idea for a project which could contribute to better understanding of NATO and its role?
+Do you have an idea for a project that could contribute to better understanding of NATO and its role?
 If so, NATO can help make that idea a reality, through funding, practical assistance and other means.

 The NATO Public Diplomacy Division uses the following criteria to select projects for co-sponsorship: